 Producing information on the sources of help and support and making these readily available, for example having available a set of accessible e-cards giving guidance on where to seek help.
-This work has been ongoing and will continue.

 Expansion of the "Language Line" telephone interpretation service from 750 Access Points to over 900 Access Points, together with an expansion of "face to face" interpreters, so that language is not a barrier to getting help.
 Individuals can also request a male or female interpreter if this is important to them.